Entropy measures as indicators of connectivity paths in the human brain: Results and Discussion

-For all tasks, there is a linear trend in the data, with a larger dispersion of values for low $h_{LZ}$ and higher $E_{LZ}$.
+A strict classification of active and inactive regions in general lacks a clear definition.
+There is a continuum of points in the complexity-entropy map for the brain regions.
+This unclear definition of what to consider active or not can lead to subjective criteria, not useful in any analysis; therefore, an objective criterion for segmenting the complexity-entropy map into active and non-active regions is needed.
+We proceed as follows: for all tasks, there is a linear trend in the data, with a larger dispersion of values for low $h_{LZ}$ and higher $E_{LZ}$.
 A least squares fit allows us to determine the residuals with respect to the fitted line.
-From the plot of the residuals, a threshold can be computed by taking for each point, the mean value of its 10 $h_{LZ}$ neighbors and using as threshold the maximum value (See Supplementary Material).
+From the plot of the residuals, a threshold can be computed by taking for each point, the mean value of its ten $h_{LZ}$ neighbors and using as threshold the maximum value (Figure~\ref{fig:crit_act}).
 The threshold splits the entropy map into two regions: one with lower (larger) values of $h_{LZ}$ ($E_{LZ}$) and one with larger (lower) values of the same magnitude.
-According to previous studies \cite{itoTaskevokedActivityQuenches2020} the inactive regions do not suppress background noise, and therefore, their signal tends to appear more random; we take the lower entropy side (left of the vertical threshold line) to correspond to activated regions.
+According to previous studies \cite{itoTaskevokedActivityQuenches2020}, the inactive regions do not suppress background noise, and therefore, their signal tends to appear more random; we take the lower entropy side (left of the vertical threshold line) to correspond to activated regions.
 For all tasks, on the active side, there are far fewer regions than on the non-active side.

+The local averaging is necessary because the raw point-wise residuals are noisy, and locating their maximum directly yields an unstable threshold driven by individual outliers.
+The neighborhood size $k$ has a practical range of validity: below $k \approx 5$ the averaged curve remains noisy and no clear maximum can be identified, while above $k \approx 20 $the curve becomes nearly monotone in $h_{LZ}$ and the maximum is no longer informative.
+Within the intermediate range the maximum is well defined and its position varies only mildly with $k$; we use $k = 10$, which lies in the middle of this range.

 Certain regions show specialized activity for different stimuli as reported in previous studies \cite{glasserMultimodalParcellationHuman2016}, and we will follow those findings to understand the complexity-entropy maps.